| University | Semester | Year | Course | Department | Instructor(s) | Students Enrolled |

 Cynthia Jasper, Vaughan Bascom Professor of Women and Philanthropy, is a professor in the Department of Civil Society and Community Studies in the School of Human Ecology at the University of Wisconsin – Madison.
 Dr. Jasper’s research interests include philanthropic education, and topics related to women and their giving.
 She has authored the publication entitled, “Teaching Civic Engagement Through Student Philanthropy: Theories and Best Practices for Transformative Learning” in the Journal of Nonprofit Education and Leadership.
 She has also authored a publication entitled, “Women’s Leadership in Philanthropy” for the Encyclopedia of Nonprofit Organizations.
 She earned her B.S. at Northern Michigan University and her M.S. and Ph.D. at the University of Wisconsin – Madison.

-Interesting Course Components
+Unique Course Components

-- Book Club: Flash Talks & Book Discussion
+- Flash Talks

 - Inspiring Philanthropist 2-page paper

-- Students pick a philanthropist (living or historical) that they connect with (cannot be a celebrity or famous philanthropist)
+- Students pick a philanthropist (living or historical) that they connect with, cannot be a celebrity or famous philanthropist

 - Describe the philanthropist’s background, values, and issue areas they were interested in